Getting started: Thinking about your archive

 Have a think about what is going in your archive.
 You may have some of the materials already and/or you may want to ask your community to contribute materials to preserve.

 It may help to think about the material for your digital archive in two categories:

-- Material that needs digitising (physical photographs or posters that you intend to digitise)
+- Material that needs digitising (such as physical photographs or posters)

 If you have a particularly large collection of physical items that need digitising, it might be helpful to prioritise which materials you want to preserve first.

-You may want to start creating a list of all the items that are to go in your archive.
+You may want to start creating a list of all the items destined for your archive.
 We have created a content list template that you can access here.
-(Press, “File” and “Make a copy” to use the template)
+(Press “File” and “Make a copy” to use the template.)

 If you have material spread across different locations (e.g. external hard drives, social media accounts, etc.) it may be useful to include details about where your content is stored in your list.

-The advice in our guides is geared towards digital archives and contains information on how to digitise (i.e. convert information from a physical form to a digital format that can be shared online) and curate an online presence.
+The advice in our guides is geared towards digital archives and contains information on how to digitise materials and how to and curate an online presence.

-We have chosen to focus on digital archives as they are usually much more accessible and also preserve items in the event that physical copies are lost or damaged.
-However if you feel a more traditional physical archive is more for you than plenty of our advice is still applicable.
+We have chosen to focus on digital archives as they are usually much more accessible, and can also preserve items in the event that physical copies are lost or damaged.
+If you feel a more traditional physical archive suits your needs better, then plenty of our advice is still applicable.

-For more advice on creating a physical archive see our External Resources here:
+For more advice on creating a physical archive see our External Resources section here.